 Some employees come with more self-confidence and self-reliance than others.
 Some seek constant reassurance from their manager, checking in more frequently than necessary for guidance.
-How can you, the manager, boost timid employees’ confidence so that they become more productive and assured?
+How can you, the manager, boost employee confidence so that every member of your team is more productive and less insecure?

 Think about the things your timid employees already do well.
 Then, help them transfer those skills to a new project, preferably one that will give them a quick win.

 “Candace, you’re the most detail-oriented person on our team (building momentum), so I’d like you to develop next year’s budget.
-Please set it up in Excel, and follow last year’s budget for how you should word the headers, columns and line items.
-Be sure to check with Sheryl in purchasing about what price increases we can expect from our vendors (providing detail).”
+Please set it up in Excel, and follow last year’s budget for how you should create the headers, columns and line items.
+Be sure to check with Sheryl in purchasing about what price increases we can expect from our vendors (providing detail and direction).”

-It’s key you make sure the mentor has time to devote to this extra task.
-You also must follow up soon after the shadow to reinforce lessons learned.
-Make sure the employee knows you don’t expect her to mimic James the mentor, but to apply what she’s learned and make it her own, while meeting set goals.
+It’s key that you make sure the mentor has time to devote to this extra task.
+You also must follow up soon after the shadowing to reinforce lessons learned.
+Make sure the employee knows you don’t expect them to mimic James, the mentor, but to apply what they have learned and make it their own, while meeting set goals.

-Nothing improves performance like timely feedback.
-As with any effective feedback, remember to be specific about what the employee did well as well as what you’d like to see change.
-An example might sound like this:
+You can argue that nothing improves performance and produces confident employees like timely feedback.
+As with any effective feedback, remember to be specific about what the employee did well and what you’d like to see change.
+An example of performance feedback might sound like this:

-If you aren’t sure what to say when giving feedback, use the STAR method to shape your conversation.
+If you aren’t sure what to say when giving both constructive and positive feedback, use the STAR method to shape the format of your conversation.